asartalo/pq/README.md

 for more information).
 Note that the identifier will be truncated to 63 bytes by the PostgreSQL server.

-A call to Listen() will only fail in two cases:
+A call to Listen() will only fail in three cases:
 * The channel is already open.
 The returned error will be ErrChannelAlreadyOpen.
 * The query was executed on the remote server, but PostgreSQL returned an error message.
 The returned error will be a pq.Error containing the information the server supplied.
+* Close() has been called on the Listener.

 In all other cases Listener will make sure to deliver the command to the server, re-establishing the connection if necessary.